ncatlab/nlab-content/pages/5/3/9/6/6935/content.md

 * [Induction: dependent elimination, computation](#InductionRules).

-The second describes elimanation on absolute types.
+The second describes elimination on absolute types.
 This is the formalization of the notion of [[recursion]], and discussed below

 * [Recursion: elimination, computation](#RecursionRules)